dguarino99/FutureToDo/README.txt

 Python v3.6+
 textX (https://textx.github.io/textX/3.1/)

+What to download:
+FTD.py
+FutureToDo.tx
+task_list.ftd (Optional, if not downloaded then create empty file with same name and extension wherever the rest of the project is saved.)

 How it works:
 FutureToDo.tx is the textX file that defines the grammar for the language.
 The task_list.ftd file is the file that will be used to write the code for the program.
 Once the task_list.ftd file is saved the user will run the FTD.py program which will read the .ftd file and interpret and execute the given commands.